rasmuserik/fmtools/README.md

 I assume the following:

-- ObjectId of objects are unique (no ObjectId occur in different AreaGuids)
+- √ObjectId of objects are unique (no ObjectId occur in different AreaGuids)
 - Field/part-data put/get
   - Might we not need ObjectID?
   - Why do we need more than one Guid to identify part of template?